djhmateer/djhmateer.github.io/_posts/2024-05-15-ruby on rails2.md

 # 22nd May 24 - up to date version
 rbenv install 3.3.1

+# 19th Jun 2024
+rbenv install 3.3.3

 rbenv global 3.3.1

 ## Gems

+# Can delete the ~/gems directory to flush if getting weird errors from
+# previous versions of Ruby or Rails.make

 # no documnentation to turn off the generation so to speed up installs of gems
 echo "gem: --no-document" > ~/.gemrc